cakephp/docs/en/contributing/cakephp-coding-conventions.rst

 Typehinting
 -----------

-We only typehint public methods - and it should only be done with objects and arrays.
+Arguments that expect objects or arrays can be typehinted.
-All other types are currently not well implemented in PHP.
+We only typehint public methods, though, as typehinting is not cost-free.

     /**
      * Some method description.